A healthy, very filling dish of eggs poached in a spicy tomato sauce, shakshuka is wonderful whether served for a crowd

 Shakshuka for one in mini cast iron skillets

-But I have a set of adorable mini cast iron skillets and I often use them to make individual portions.
+But I have a set of adorable mini cast iron skillets and I like to use them to make individual portions.

 In addition, I often make this recipe as my own lunch.
-Accordingly, This recipe makes a single serving, but you can easily double or triple it.
+Accordingly, This recipe makes a single serving.
+But you can easily double or triple it and cook it in a large skillet.

 Don’t cover the skillet